 Overview – Zimbabwe

-Because of the political situation in Zimbabwe, tourists are few and prices are competitive.
+In Zimbabwe, tourists are few and prices are competitive.
 Years of political instability has paid its toll on the country, but the main parks are still cared for and well worth visiting.
-Hwange National Park is not to be missed, and Mana Pools National Park offers great canoeing safaris on the Zambezi.
+Hwange National Park is not to be missed, and Mana Pools National Park offers great canoeing safaris on the Zambezi River.
 Victoria Falls, Africa’s largest waterfall, is a must-go-to destination; standing in the spray of this powerful curtain of flowing water is both moving and majestic.

 Pros & Cons